cornedriesprong/ohm/README.md

 (sine 400) * 200 + 400 -> sine
 ```

-There is no distinction between audio and control signals, everything signal can modulate any other signal.
+There is no distinction between audio- and control signals, everything is a signal that can modulate any other signal.
 Audio graphs constructed in Ohm have single-sample feedback, which allows for creating things like filters and delay-based effects (chorus, flanger, etc.).

 Note that re-evaluating the code causes discontinuities in the audio output, since the new graph is reconstructed in place of the old one.
-I envision a future version of Ohm.

 ## Usage